TLCFEM/suanPan-manual/docs/Example/Geotechnical/slope-analysis.md

 load groupbodyforce 1 0 -20 2 1
 ```

-In this case, the force applied is equal to the specific weight of the soil applied in the negative y-direction.
+In this case, the force applied is equal to the specific weight of the soil applied in the negative $$y$$-direction.
 We also generate an element group that contains all elements.

 ## Result